 - Sec.
-101. Approval and entry into force of the Agreement. - Sec.
-102. Relationship of the Agreement to United States and State law. - Sec.
-103. Implementing actions in anticipation of entry into force and initial regulations.
+101. Approval and entry into force of the Agreement.
 Sec.
-104. Consultation and layover provisions for, and effective date of, proclaimed - actions. - Sec.
+102. Relationship of the agreement to United States and State law. - Sec.
+103. Implementing actions in anticipation of entry into force and initial regulations - Sec.
+104. Consultation and layover provisions for, and effective date of, proclaimed actions. - Sec.
 105. Administration of dispute settlement proceedings. - Sec.
-106. Arbitration of claims.
-Sec.
-107. Effective dates; effect of termination.
+106. Effective dates; effect of termination.